adambrodin/spaceisrandom/README.md

 # Space Is Random
-A spaceshooter game where everything is randomized, from the colors of the ships to the firepower of the weapons.
+A top-down spaceshooter game where everything is randomized, from the colors of the ships to the firepower of the weapons.